 - Mahara E-Portfolios are included

 - An excellent student project platform

 Virtual Field Trips Virtual Field Trips are a great way to flip the field trip.
 Rather than taking the students to the destination, bring the destination to the classroom.
 There are many free and pay field trips with experts and location from across the globe.
 Not only can we handle all the technical details around your trip, but we can also help you find the perfect trip and destination.
-Contact Carrie Olive for details.
-Schedule a Virtual Field Trip
+Contact Carrie Oliver for details.

 When searching for a collaborative partner outside the CABOCES region, listed below are sites that will assist you in finding the right teacher:

 - The CILC Collaboration Center is the venue for educators to meet, create a collaborative project, and share their reflections.

 - We also have various Career Connections and Collaborations brought to you by the NYS Distance Learning Consortium.
 Visit the NYS Distance Learning Consortium Website and/or view the collaboration flyer for specific dates of collaborations.

 - Connect2Texas is a network of Texas-based educational content providers including museums, authors, and cultural, historical and scientific organizations.
 These providers utilize interactive videoconferencing to deliver live educational programs and professional development to school children and educators across the country.
 Bring the scientists, experts, and authors directly to your students without leaving the classroom!